whiprandolph/bestseller/Part 2 - Why Are We So Lost/09 - Why Do People Obey Corrupt Leaders.md

 Christ stood up for his people against oppressive authorities in worldly and spiritual ways, seeking to free them from Roman rule.
 He was publicly tortured to death to scare others away from having the spiritual strength to stand for what's right because the Roman government didn't want people to stand for what's right -- they wanted people to obey, and so they tried to scare the public into submission.

-Some Christians claim that Christ was obedient because he said, "Give back to Caesar what is Caesar's," suggesting people should pay their taxes.[xxx-bible niv|mark 12:17] But revolutionaries commonly debate whether to pay their taxes.
+Some Christians claim that Christ was obedient because he said, "Give back to Caesar what is Caesar's," suggesting people should pay their taxes.[xxx-bible niv|mark 12:17] But revolutionaries commonly debate whether to pay taxes.
 Should you pay taxes to avoid government harassment, so you can focus on liberating your people?
 Or do you choose not to pay taxes to a corrupt government and face the consequences?
 Christ clearly was one of these revolutionaries who chose to pay taxes while seeking to liberate his people.

 Unfortunately for the Roman authorities, Jesus was extremely inspirational, and a religion formed that continued to spread his teachings after he died.
 The revolutionary movement also continued, with a series of Jewish-Roman rebellions occurring between 66 and 135 CE.
 None were successful.[xxx-britannica jewish overview]